greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/workload_mgmt.html.md

 For more information about commands to set priorities, see [Setting Priority Levels](#topic16).

-## <a id="topic8"></a>Steps to Enable Resource Management
+## <a id="topic8"></a>Enabling Resource Queues

-Enabling and using resource management in Greenplum Database involves the following high-level tasks:

-1. Configure resource management.
-See [Configuring Resource Management](#topic9).
-2. Create the resource queues and set limits on them.
-See [Creating Resource Queues](#topic10) and [Modifying Resource Queues](#topic19).
-3. Assign a queue to one or more user roles.
-See [Assigning Roles \(Users\) to a Resource Queue](#topic17).
-4. Use the resource management system views to monitor and manage the resource queues.
-See [Checking Resource Queue Status](#topic22).
+When you install Greenplum Database, no resource management policy is enabled by default.
+To use resource queues, set the [gp_resource_manager](../ref_guide/config_params/guc-list.html#gp_resource_manager) server configuration parameter:

+1. Set the `gp_resource_manager` server configuration parameter to the value `"queue"`

+    ```
+    gpconfig -c gp_resource_manager -v "queue"
+    ```

+2. Restart Greenplum Database:

+    ```
+    gpstop
+    gpstart
+    ```
-## <a id="topic9"></a>Configuring Resource Management
+## <a id="topic9"></a>Configuring Resource Queues

-Resource scheduling is enabled by default when you install Greenplum Database, and is required for all roles.
-The default resource queue, `pg_default`, has an active statement limit of 20, no memory limit, and a medium priority setting.
-Create resource queues for the various types of workloads.

-### <a id="iz169600"></a>To configure resource management

-1. The following parameters are for the general configuration of resource queues:
+Before you create any resource groups, learn about the different resouce queue server configuration parameters and their usage.
+See [Server Configuration Parameters](../ref_guide/config_params/guc-list.html) for more information.

+1. General configuration
     -   `max_resource_queues` - Sets the maximum number of resource queues.
     -   `max_resource_portals_per_transaction` - Sets the maximum number of simultaneously open cursors allowed per transaction.
 Note that an open cursor will hold an active query slot in a resource queue.
     -   `resource_select_only` - If set to *on*, then `SELECT`, `SELECT INTO`, `CREATE TABLE AS``SELECT`, and `DECLARE CURSOR` commands are evaluated.
 If set to *off* `INSERT`, `UPDATE`, and `DELETE` commands will be evaluated as well.
     -   `resource_cleanup_gangs_on_wait` - Cleans up idle segment worker processes before taking a slot in the resource queue.
     -   `stats_queue_level` - Enables statistics collection on resource queue usage, which can then be viewed by querying the pg\_stat\_resqueues system view.

-2. The following parameters are related to memory utilization:
+2. Memory utilization
     -   `gp_resqueue_memory_policy` - Enables Greenplum Database memory management features.

-        In Greenplum Database4.2 and later, the distribution algorithm `eager_free` takes advantage of the fact that not all operators run at the same time.
+        In Greenplum Database 4.2 and later, the distribution algorithm `eager_free` takes advantage of the fact that not all operators run at the same time.
 The query plan is divided into stages and Greenplum Database eagerly frees memory allocated to a previous stage at the end of that stage's execution, then allocates the eagerly freed memory to the new stage.

         When set to `none`, memory management is the same as in Greenplum Database releases prior to 4.1.
 When set to `auto`, query memory usage is controlled by `statement_mem` and resource queue memory limits.
     -   `statement_mem` and `max_statement_mem` - Used to allocate memory to a particular query at runtime \(override the default allocation assigned by the resource queue\). `max_statement_mem` is set by database superusers to prevent regular database users from over-allocation.
     -   `gp_vmem_protect_limit` - Sets the upper boundary that all query processes can consume and should not exceed the amount of physical memory of a segment host.
 When a segment host reaches this limit during query execution, the queries that cause the limit to be exceeded will be cancelled.
     -   `gp_vmem_idle_resource_timeout` and `gp_vmem_protect_segworker_cache_limit` - used to free memory on segment hosts held by idle database processes.
 Administrators may want to adjust these settings on systems with lots of concurrency.
     -   `shared_buffers` - Sets the amount of memory a Greenplum server instance uses for shared memory buffers.
 This setting must be at least 128 kilobytes and at least 16 kilobytes times `max_connections`.
 The value must not exceed the operating system shared memory maximum allocation request size, `shmmax` on Linux.
 See the *Greenplum Database Installation Guide* for recommended OS memory settings for your platform.

-3. The following parameters are related to query prioritization.
+3. Query prioritization.
 Note that the following parameters are all *local* parameters, meaning they must be set in the `postgresql.conf` files of the coordinator and all segments:
     -   `gp_resqueue_priority` - The query prioritization feature is enabled by default.
     -   `gp_resqueue_priority_sweeper_interval` - Sets the interval at which CPU usage is recalculated for all active statements.
 The default value for this parameter should be sufficient for typical database operations.
     -   `gp_resqueue_priority_cpucores_per_segment` - Specifies the number of CPU cores allocated per segment instance on a segment host.
 If the segment is configured with primary-mirror segment instance pairs, use the number of primary segment instances on the host in the calculation.
 The default value is 4 for the coordinator and segment hosts.